dganesan/mhealth-course/chapter1-noise/ch1-timedomainfiltering.md

 description: "Chapter 1"
 ---

-# Chapter 1: Time-series Smoothing and Filtering
+# Time-series Smoothing and Filtering

 We start our discussion of smoothing methods with the simplest method, moving average smoothing and proceed to a variant of this method referred to as exponential weighted smoothing.
 The fact that they are simple doesn’t mean that they are not useful - in spite of their simplicity, these methods are surprisingly effective in practice, and therefore very widely used.